 New community schools in Scotland

-In a fascinating initiative, over 150 Scottish schools were due to develop more integrated services to raise attainment and promote social inclusion.
+In an interesting initiative, over 150 Scottish schools were due to develop more integrated services to raise attainment and promote social inclusion.
 Will they work?

 The new community schools initiative in Scotland has, not unexpectedly, been spun and trumpeted as a significant attack on a ‘vicious cycle of underachievement’.
 They are a key aspect of the Government’s strategy to promote social inclusion and to raise educational standards.
 This is how Donald Dewar (then writing as Secretary of State for Scotland) put it: